FahChotnoparatpat/Hash-Table/README.md

 # Markov Models with Hash Table
 This is a modeling system project using Markov Models to capture the statistical relationships present in speeches.
 The model is used in analyzing actual text and assessing the likelihood of a specific word uttered by the speaker.

+Markov Class includes the following methods:
+* Identify Speaker: Given sample text from two speakersand text from an unidentified speaker, conclusion of which speaker uttered the unidentified text is given based on the two probabilities.

+* Log Probability: The log probability of a speech is calculated given the statistics of character sequences modeled by the Markov model

 The project involves a hash tables module, which creates data structures that store associations between keys and values.
+The hash table is used to store probabilities associated with specific letters to help us form words likely to be spoken in a speech.

 Hashtable Class includes the following methods:

 * Set: A hashtable is set up with a specified length and key-value pairs